Jeanne Clery Act — 2013 Annual Security Report

 Missing Student Notification

-Federal law requires that the University report, both to local law enforcement and to the student's designated confidential contact person, when campus residents are determined missing for 24 hours (i.e., no one can identify where they are).
+Federal law requires that the University report, both to local law enforcement and to the student's designated contact person, when campus residents are determined missing for 24 hour (i.e., no one can identify where they are).
 If the missing student is less than 18 years of age and not emancipated, the University is also required to notify their parent or guardian.
 Campus residents are notified of the missing student notification procedures when providing emergency contact information and are given the opportunity to provide a confidential contact person during initial building meetings with the Residential Life staff during move-in week.
 This information is maintained by the Office of Residential Life and is treated as strictly confidential and only utilized by law enforcement and university officials in the event an investigation determines the resident is missing.
 Law enforcement will always be notified if a student has been determined to be missing for over 24 hours, regardless of whether the student has provided a confidential contact.
-When a campus resident is believed missing, the situation should be reported immediately to SSU Police and any member of the Residential Life or Housing Services staff.
-After investigation of the missing person report, and the person is determined missing for 24 hours, The Office of Residential Life and/or the Vice President of Student Affairs and Enrollment Management will notify the student's missing student contact, if provided, and the SSU Police will notify Sonoma County law enforcement agencies – no later than 24 hours after the student is determined to be missing.
+When a campus resident is believed missing, the situation should be reported immediately to SSU Police Services and any member of the Residential Life or Housing Services staff.
+After investigation of the missing person report, and the person is determined missing for 24 hours, The Office of Residential Life and⁄or the Vice President of Student Affairs will notify the student's missing student contact, if provided, and the SSU Police Services will notify Sonoma County law enforcement agencies – no later than 24 hours after the student is determined to be missing.

 It is the University's policy to ensure that crime on campus is accurately reported and analyzed for the development of new programs that will aid in crime prevention.
 Crime statistics for public property adjacent to the University are requested from and provided in part by Rohnert Park Department of Public Safety, the Sonoma County Sheriff's Office and the Mendocino County Sheriff's Office, who are the agencies whose jurisdictions incorporate the immediate campus and⁄or non-campus properties and facilities of SSU.